yacineMTB/just-large-models/README.md

 ## Rules:
 - The code is the tool.
 Edit it as you see fit!
 - All h*ggingface imports will be placed in quarantine.
-Model pass files will contain no references to h*gginface
+Model pass files will contain no references
 - I will not be addressing issues
 - Not a single kwargs shall be observed
 - One model forward pass = one function call.
 Simple as.